Feminist views on pornography: Sexual objectification

-Enticement to sexual violence against females
+Incitement to sexual violence against women

 Anti-pornography feminists say that consumption of pornography is a cause of rape and other forms of violence against women.
 Robin Morgan summarizes this idea with her often-quoted statement, "Pornography is the theory, and rape is the practice."

 Anti-pornography feminists charge that pornography eroticizes the domination, humiliation, and coercion of women, and reinforces sexual and cultural attitudes that are complicit in rape and sexual harassment.
 MacKinnon argued that pornography leads to an increase in sexual violence against women through fostering rape myths.
 Such rape myths include the belief that women really want to be raped and that they mean yes when they say no. Additionally, according to MacKinnon, pornography desensitizes viewers to violence against women, and this leads to a progressive need to see more violence in order to become sexually aroused, an effect she acknowledges is well documented.

 Rape of children

 Gail Dines claims that interviews she conducted with men incarcerated for the rape of a prepubescent child showed that all of the interviewed were at first "horrified at the idea" of raping a child, but started "habitual" consumption of images depicting sexual abuse of minors after becoming bored with regular porn.
 The sexual abuse then happened within six months.